This lesson will demonstrate how to create a feed in ArcGIS Velocity.

 Next, you will configure some important fields so Velocity can properly construct geometry, date information, and a unique identifier for each ship.

-- Define the Location properties as follows:
+- In the Identify Key Fields step, configure the Location parameters as follows:

-- For Location Type, choose X/Y Fields.
+- For Location type, choose X/Y Fields.

-- For X (Longitude, choose the LON field.
+- For X (longitude), choose the LON field.

-- For Y (Latitude), choose the LAT field.
+- For Y (latitude), choose the LAT field.

 - For Does your data have date fields?, choose Yes.